-If the Line Manager considers there to be no merit in the concern, the employee should be advised of the reason(s) why.
+If the Line Manager considers there to be no merit in the concern, the employee should be advised of the reason(s) why within fifteen working days.
 If there is merit to the concern, the Line Manager and the employee should discuss together the options available to resolve it.

-Line Managers should be able to resolve informal grievances and if another Line Manager is addressing the grievance, the Line Manager must be kept informed of the progress.
+Line Managers should be able to resolve informal grievances and if another Line Manager is addressing the grievance, the Line Manager must be kept informed of the progress with weekly updates.